Pete Carroll: Philanthropy

 After moving to Los Angeles, Carroll was affected by the number of gang-related murders taking place in poorer areas.
 In April 2003, Carroll helped organize a meeting with political leaders, high-ranking law enforcement officials and representatives from social service, education and faith-based communities at USC's Heritage Hall for a brainstorming session.
 The result was the founding of A Better LA, a charity devoted to reducing violence in targeted urban areas of Los Angeles.

 Work with children

 In April 2009, Carroll launched CampPete.com, a multi-player online game "billed as a ground-breaking Web site aimed at bringing Coach Carroll's unique Win Forever philosophy to kids all over the country by taking advantage of one of the hottest technology trends online, the virtual world."
 The site, which can be accessed by creating a virtual avatar, includes arcade-style games, motivational messages from Coach Carroll and a sports trivia section as well as a collection of virtual football skills workshops for kids.
 A portion of the proceeds from CampPete.com go to support A Better LA.

 Personal life

 Carroll and his wife, Glena, have three children, Brennan, Jaime, and Nate.
-Brennan and Nate have been part of the Seattle Seahawks coaching staff and currently work as assistants under Carroll with the Las Vegas Raiders.
+Brennan and Nate have been part of the Seattle Seahawks coaching staff and worked as assistants under Carroll during his one season with the Las Vegas Raiders.